 Sequencing - what prior learning does this topic build upon?
 Sequencing - what subsequent learning does this topic feed into?
 KS2 - Biomes and vegetation belts KS2 - locational knowledge (Equator) Y8 Asia (deforestation in Indonesia) KS4 (GCSE) - The Living World with a focus on tropical rainforests (characteristics, causes and impacts of deforestation and sustainable forest management) KS3 - Y8 - Unit 5- Rivers and flood management - impact of building the Belo Monte Dam on the Amazon rainforest What are the links with other subjects in the curriculum?
 What are the links to SMSC, British Values and Careers?
+Biology - processes of photosynthesis.
+Biology - biodiversity Biology - plant and animal adaptations Spiritual development 2 - a sense of enjoyment and fascination in learning about others and the world around Spiritual development 4 - willingness to reflect on student experiences - who has visited a tropical rainforest?
+Some students may have visited the Eden project Moral development 3 - interest in offering reasoned views about ethical issues including the impact of deforestation on the indigenous people of the forest and the issue of palm oil production Cultural development 1 - an understanding of the cultural influences on the indigenous people of the tropical rainforest
-Base the content here on what you already know but there will be time in future to liaise further as part of our collaborative work Use the coded help guides to complete this section What are the opportunities for developing literacy skills and developing learner confidence and enjoyment in reading?
-What are the opportunities for developing mathematical skills?

-FROM THE LIBRARY Budget management - funding the sustainable ecotourism
+What are the opportunities for developing literacy skills and developing learner confidence and enjoyment in reading?
+What are the opportunities for developing mathematical skills FROM THE LIBRARY Horrible Geography; Bloomin Rainforests-910 In The Rainforest- 577 People and Places-Secrets of the Rainforest-333.75 Rainforest People-304.209 Trekking in the Congo Rainforest-916 Ethical Tourism- 170 Travel and Tourism-338 Global Tourism Issues- 305 Budget management - funding the sustainable ecotourism resort

-Horrible Geography;Bloomin Rainforests-910 resort

-In The Rainforest- 577

-People and Places-Secrets of the Rainforest-333.75

-Rainforest People-304.209

-Trekking in the Congo Rainforest-916

-Ethical Tourism- 170

-Travel and Tourism-338

-Global Tourism Issues- 305